Victorious Boxers: Ippo's Road to Glory: Gameplay

 Victorious Boxerss gameplay is a mix between simulation and arcade style boxing.
-It features 3D character models fighting each other within a boxing ring.
-The game keeps track of the fight records and saves it to the memory card, via an auto-save option.
-In addition, actual matches can be saved to the memory card as "replay data" and be viewed later.
-Eighteen camera angles available during matches, some of which include a first person view from either character, a TV camera angle, and overhead views for various angles.
+It features 3D character models fighting within a boxing ring.
+The game keeps track of the fight records and saves it to the memory card via an auto-save option.
+Matches can also be saved to the memory card as "replay data" and be rewatched later.
+The gameplay during matches can be viewed from eighteen camera angles, including a first person view from either character, a TV camera angle, and overhead views from various angles.

-The controls were designed to give more realistic movement to characters.
-Characters can dash, bob and weave in all eight directions.
-The punches are divided into left and right jabs/hooks.
-When punches are used in conjunction with "technique" and "special" buttons, extra types of punches can be executed.
-Combinations and counter-punches are also possible.
+Characters can dash, bob, and weave in eight directions.
+Control over punches is divided into left and right jabs/hooks.
+When punches are used in conjunction with "technique" and "special" buttons, additional types of punches are executed.
+Players can counterpunch opponents and string attacks into a combination.
 By combining upper body movements with punches, players can duck down and hit to the body or lean back and throw a quick punch to the head.
 The initial setup uses the left analog stick for all the character's bodily movements; minor movements to the stick control the upper body movements, while larger movements control the lower body and movement within the ring.

 Victorious Boxers does not use a damage or life meter.
 Instead, visible damage can be seen on a boxer's face, which is most noticeable between rounds when the characters are sitting in their corners.
 The amount of damage taken is reflected by bruises, swelling, and black eyes on the characters' faces.
-Another sign of damage is the characters' speed of movement throughout the fight.
-The characters begin to move slower and the controls become less responsive to simulate fatigue.
-The more a boxer is hit or uses special moves, the more their stamina is affected.
+Another sign of damage is the characters' speed of movement throughout the fight; stamina is directly affected by the number of hits received and the amount of special moves used.
+Characters begin to slow down and the controls become less responsive to simulate fatigue.
 Distance is a factor in determining a punch's damage.
 For example, a jab thrown while next to an opponent will not do as much damage as it would at arm's length.
 Also, right hooks do not do as much damage if the character is positioned to the opponent's left and vice versa.